Retail Shelf Stocker

 Most shelf stockers work in grocery and department stores.
 Some work in drug stores or hardware stores.
 Others work in specialty shops such as large bookstores or shoe stores.
 Employment in some stores may require joining a union.

-The employment outlook (pdf) in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.